GuillemTools/UDebugPanel/DOCUMENTATION.md

 ## 🤖 Automatic Debug Actions
 This asset has the ability of scanning for properties and methods in C# classes, to automatically create the adecuate widgets.
+By default, only public properties are used for creating debug actions, the rest are ignored (unless specified with the attribute ShowAsDebugAction).

+### Adding Objects
 One of such classes may look like this:

 ```csharp